johnymontana/graphql-summit-graph/README.md

 *Add Neo4j credentials to .env*

 Edit the `.env` file, adding the connection credentials for your Neo4j database.
-For example, if using Neo4j Sandbox, check the "Details" tab for your sandbox credentials:
+If using Neo4j Sandbox, check the "Details" tab for your sandbox credentials.
+The value for `NEO4J_URI` will be of the format `bolt://<IP_ADDRESS>:<BOLT_PORT>`.
+For example, given the sandbox instance:

 ![](images/sandbox.png)